zxc916684603/ecs/intl.en-US/Best Practices/DevOps for small and medium web apps/HTTPS configuration.md

 git push origin master
 ```

  **Verification**

 Check the logs of the **deploy** stage on your CI/CD pipeline on GitLab and make sure there is no error.

-Let’s check the status of our Certificate Manager ECS instance:
+Let's check the status of our Certificate Manager ECS instance:

 1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. Click **Instance** from the left-side navigation pane.